mehrinshamim/finchat-FinanceTracker/docs/log.md

 "Added email functionality & logging for error handling, and loan & update password features done,update & delete entries check; updated forms, routes, and templates; and modified configuration and requirements.(for email server)"

-- needto add/check for a google mail server that has authentication & can pass security features
+- needto add/check for a google mail server that has authentication & can pass security

+- needto make a dropdown for categories

+05082024
+- delete trn working
+- update button NOT working
+  no response form isnt showing

+06082024
+- added bootstap for navbar
+- havto add bootsrap for forms too
+- and other stuff too
+- check/learn how to add it for dropdown forms etc
+- make the layout buttons in index/home page for all function/links